 If you have an idea for an article:

-Please send pitch of your idea to the YT Editors.
+Please send a pitch of your idea to the Your Teen editors.
 Your pitch should be no more than three or four paragraphs.
-It should include: a short overview of your idea, why it matters to our audience, and the experts/parents/teenagers (if applicable) you will interview for your story.
-We recommend you take the time to review our website and/or print magazine before you pitch us.
+It should include: a short overview of your idea, why it matters to our audience, and a sense of the experts/parents/teenagers (if applicable) you will interview for your story.
+We recommend you take the time to review our website before you pitch us.
 Please also tell us about your writing experience and provide links to 2-3 writing samples.

 If you have an idea for an essay or blog:

 Great!
 Our readers love personal stories about the ups, downs and in-betweens of raising teenagers.
 However, we cannot commit to publication of an essay or blog without reading the entire piece first.
-Please submit your essay or blog to the YT Editors.
+Please submit your essay or blog to the Your Teen editors.
 We sometimes make exceptions for experienced essayists/bloggers.
 If that’s you, please send a couple paragraphs about your idea and 2-3 samples of your work.
 Work must be original and not previously published.

 If you are an expert:

 Also great!
 We have many experts writing for Your Teen.
-Please submit a one to two paragraph description of the expert advice piece you’d like to write to the YT Editors.
+Please submit a one to two paragraph description of the expert advice piece you’d like to write to the Your Teen editors.
 In addition, please tell us about your professional background.